 While here in Scotland we can still get snow and hail storms when the temperatures should be increasing, the LOTRO Spring Festival aims to welcome in brighters and warmer days in Middle Earth!
 As various regions have their own events and Spring customs, this festival sees you travelling around – enjoying the journey rather than simply the rewards!
-So here is my review of the Spring Festival 2017.

 This little beauty is great for people like me who get lost in real life!
 There are a few quests that take place in the Hedge Maze.
 However not all can be picked up at the same time.
 Repeatable Quests here are:

-- Terrible Tweens: catch 4 Tweens in the maze.
+- Terrible Tweens: Catch 4 Tweens in the maze.
 They are running riot and must be caught!
 When another player catches one, you have to wait for the cheeky hobbit spawn to re-spawn.

 - Misplaced Companions: Find some wandering Elves in the maze.
 These follow similar walking patterns so you can find them relatively easily.